Walter Sickert: Late period

 After the death of his second wife in 1920, Sickert relocated to Dieppe, where he painted scenes of casinos and café life until his return to London in 1922.
 In 1924, he was elected an Associate of the Royal Academy (ARA).

 In 1926 he suffered an illness, thought to have been a minor stroke.
 In 1927, he abandoned his first name in favour of his middle name, and thereafter chose to be known as Richard Sickert.
 His style and subject matter also changed: Sickert stopped drawing, and instead painted from snapshots usually taken by his third wife, Thérèse Lessore, or from news photographs.
 The photographs were squared up for enlargement and transferred to canvas, with their pencil grids plainly visible in the finished paintings.

-Seen by many of his contemporaries as evidence of the artist's decline, Sickert's late works are also his most forward-looking, and prefigure the practices of Chuck Close and Gerhard Richter.
+Seen by many of his contemporaries as evidence of the artist's decline, Sickert's late works are also his most forward-looking and prefigure the practices of Chuck Close and Gerhard Richter.
 Other paintings from Sickert's late period were adapted from illustrations by Victorian artists such as Georgie Bowers and John Gilbert.
 Sickert, separating these illustrations from their original context and painting them in poster-like colours so that the narrative and spatial intelligibility partly dissolved, called the resulting works his "English Echoes".

 Sickert painted an informal portrait of Winston Churchill in about 1927.
 Churchill's wife Clementine introduced him to Sickert, who had been a friend of her family.
-The two men got along so well that Churchill, whose hobby was painting, wrote to his wife that "He is really giving me a new lease of life as a painter."
+The two men got along so well that Churchill, whose hobby was painting, wrote to his wife, "He is really giving me a new lease of life as a painter."

 Sickert tutored and mentored students of the East London Group, and exhibited alongside them at The Lefevre Gallery in November 1929.

 Sickert made his last etching in 1929.